 In September 1632, Galileo was ordered to come to Rome to stand trial.
 In February 1633 he was brought before inquisitor Vincenzo Maculani to be charged.
 Throughout his trial Galileo steadfastly maintained that he had faithfully kept his promise not to hold any of the condemned opinions, and initially he denied even defending them.
 However, he was eventually persuaded to admit that, contrary to his true intention, a reader of his Dialogue could well have obtained the impression that it was intended to be a defence of Copernicanism.
 In view of Galileo’s rather implausible denial that he had ever held Copernican ideas after 1616 or ever intended to defend them in the Dialogue, his final interrogation, in July 1633, concluded with his being threatened with torture if he did not tell the truth, but he maintained his denial despite the threat.

-At yovisto, you can learn more about the power of scientific ideas, as well about their failure.
+At yovisto academic video search, you can learn more about the power of scientific ideas, as well about their failure.
 Science is a perpetual search for new ideas, but this says nothing of how correct it is.
 Gresham College Prof Ian Angell introduces you to ‘Science’s First Mistake‘.

 References and Further Reading: